Product Basics |

 Residential Humidifiers usually have the capability of distributing up to 10 pounds of water per hour (1.2 Gal. per hour or 28 .8 Gal. per day) into the home.
 Their performance is usually tested by the manufacturer or an independent laboratory to one of the following standards:

-- ANSI/AHRI Standard 610, Performance Rating of Central System Humidifiers for Residential Application.
+- ANSI/AHRI Standard 610 (I-P/2014), Performance Rating of Central System Humidifiers for Residential Applications.

-- ANSI/AHRI Standard 620, Performance Rating for Self-Contained Humidifiers for Residential Application.
+- ANSI/AHRI Standard 620 (I-P/2014), Performance Rating for Self-Contained Humidifiers for Residential Applications.

-- ANSI/AHRI 640, Performance Rating of Commercial and Industrial Humidifiers.
+- ANSI/AHRI Standard 640 (IP/2017), Performance Rating of Commercial and Industrial Humidifiers.